truenas/documentation/content/Recommendations/TCMiddlewareConfguration.md

     alert_email_threshold: 30m0s
 {{< / highlight >}}

-The full file could be copied from the docker container by `docker cp truecommand:/etc/middleware/config.yaml /DATA_DIR/config.yaml` or by pasting the contents above.
+The full file can be copied from the docker container using `docker cp truecommand:/etc/middleware/config.yaml /DATA_DIR/config.yaml` or by pasting the contents above.

 Overwrite the TC_CONFIG_PATH environment variable by adding `-e TC_CONFIG_PATH=/data/config.yaml` to container creation or create an additional tied volume with `-v /etc/middleware/config.yaml:/CONFIG_DIR/config.yaml` to preserve changes.